RinYukiohara/KarnaBOT-Info/index.md

 ## Tales of Series

-Thanks to the help of the Tales of Crestoria community, 20 new servants have been added to the single roll pool.
+Thanks to the help of the Tales of Crestoria community, 20 new servants have been added to the single roll pool, all coming from the Tales series.

 # FAQ